Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 Frequently Asked Questions

 What are Walmart Marketplace's product image requirements for 2026?
-Walmart requires images in JPEG, PNG, or BMP format at a recommended 2200x2200 pixels (minimum 1500x1500 for zoom).
+Walmart requires images in JPEG, PNG, or BMP format at a recommended 2200x2200 pixels (minimum 1500x1500 for zoom) and a 1:1 square aspect ratio.
 Primary images must have a pure white background (RGB 255,255,255).
 Maximum file size is 5 MB.
-Listings with images below 500x500 pixels are automatically unpublished.
+Listings whose primary image falls below 500x500 pixels are automatically unpublished.
 Walmart recommends at least 4 images per listing, with 6 or more for the best content scoring.

 What image size does Walmart require for product listings?
 Walmart recommends 2200x2200 pixels for standard product images.
 The minimum for zoom is 1500x1500 pixels.
-Anything below 500x500 causes automatic unpublishing.
-Fashion categories require a 3:4 portrait ratio with a minimum of 1500x2000 pixels.
+Primary images below 500x500 pixels are unpublished automatically.
+The aspect ratio is 1:1 square.

 Does Walmart require a white background for product photos?
 Yes.
 Primary product images must use a pure white background at RGB 255,255,255.
 Off-white or light gray does not meet the specification.
 Secondary images can show the product in lifestyle contexts, but the hero image must be on white.